 Raw Data - individual student ratings within classes.
 Data are stored at the student level.
-IDEA can create a spreadsheet of raw data across multiple courses to enable institutions to conduct their own statistical analyses for accreditation and research purposes.
+Information is provided in ACSII text format.
+Institutions use statistical software to use the data to conduct their own statistical analyses for accreditation and research purposes.
 Student anonymity is preserved.

 Raw Scores - mean class ratings on progress on progress on relevant objectives, excellence of teacher, excellence of course, and summary evaluation.